impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 }
 ```

+In this test:

-As a setup step, we create a fake Ruby installation for Ruby v1.8.7, and we assert that a version file named `my-version` does not yet exist.
-We then run the command with the `my-version` filename and version "1.8.7" as arguments.
-This time we assert that the command was successful and that the contents of the newly-created version file is equal to "1.8.7".
+- As a setup step, we create a fake Ruby installation for Ruby v1.8.7, and we assert that a version file named `my-version` does not yet exist.
+- We then run the command with the `my-version` filename and version "1.8.7" as arguments.
+- This time we assert that the command was successful and that the contents of the newly-created version file is equal to "1.8.7".

 This 2nd assertion implicitly tests that the new version file also, in fact, exists.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 That's all for the tests, now on to the code itself.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-file-write){:target="_blank" rel="noopener"}

-Let's get the following out of the way:
+First up:

 ```
 #!/usr/bin/env bash